markiewiczjulian/chat_app/README.md

 7. When still in frontend directory run `npm install` to install all dependencies.
 8. After this you are ready to run `npm run dev`.
 9. There should be no users in your new user pool, so you will have to create one using register page.

+##TODO

+1. Tests, we need more tests.
+2. Add option forget password.
+3. Add option to choose the avatar to register form (instead of assigning random one).